 - Nonprofit organizations are subject to stricter reporting requirements and they are closely scrutinized.

 Nonprofits are required to report how they use their funds.
-In most cases, the government and donors prefer to see most funds go to services and not administrative expenses.
 Assets accumulated by the company, or put into the company by the founder, are not permitted to leave when they leave.

 - The cost to apply for federal tax-exempt status can be prohibitive.